Motyak/tommycrypt/README.txt

 # ..as encrypted data inside tcp packets

 current bug with nc/php:
-once the tcp connection gets closed by php, the piped netcat server..
+once the tcp connection gets closed by php, the netcat client..
 ..doesn't close/restart automatically (ideally the connection would get..
 ..renewed automatically once the php server closes the current tcp connection)